Systemic lupus erythematosus (SLE), which is more commonly referred to as lupus, is a disease that affects the immune system.

 Because many people with lupus are sensitive to sunlight (photosensitive), skin rashes often first develop or worsen after sun exposure.

 In an autoimmune disorder like lupus, the immune system cannot tell the difference between foreign substances and its own cells and tissues.
-The immune system then makes antibodies that, simply put, attack the body itself.
-This causes inflammation, pain and damage to various organs.
+The immune system then makes antibodies that attack the body, which causes inflammation, pain, and damage to various organs.

-Sometimes people with lupus experience a "flare."
-This occurs when some symptoms appear for short periods then disappear.
-Even if you take medicine for lupus, you may find that there are times when the symptoms become worse.
-Learning to recognize that a flare is coming can help you take steps to cope with it.
+Sometimes people with lupus experience a "flare," which occurs when some symptoms appear for short periods then disappear.
+Learning to recognize that a flare is coming can help the patient take steps to cope with it.
 Many people feel very tired or have pain, a rash, a fever, stomach discomfort, headache, or dizziness just before a flare.

 There is no one test to diagnose lupus, and it may take months or years to make the diagnosis.
-There is no cure for lupus, but medicines and lifestyle changes can help control it.
+There is no cure for lupus; however, certain medications and lifestyle changes can help control it.